ventus-ag/documentation/content/products/storage/object-storage-clients.md

 So, this code makes the object 'hello.txt' to be publicly readable, and the object 'private_info.txt' to be private.

-### Generating object download URL
+### Generate object download URL
 **For *publicly readable* objects** we can generate an unsigned download URL.
-To do this, use the next block code:
+Use the following block of code to implement this:
 ```python
 private_key = bucket.get_key('hello.txt')
 hello_url = hello_key.generate_url(0, query_auth=False, force_http=False)
 print (hello_url)
 ```

-**For *private* objects** we can generate a signed download URL that will work for the time period (when the time period is up, the URL will stop working).
+**For *private* objects** we can generate a time-limited, signed download URL, that will be operational for a specific duration, after which it will become invalid.
-To do this, use the next block code:
+Use the following block of code to implement this:
 ```python
 private_key = bucket.get_key('private_data.txt')
 private_url = private_key.generate_url(3600, query_auth=True, force_http=False)